 CI's SMR Rating (56) in the Managed Health Care industry is somewhat better than the same rating for ELV (98).
 This means that CI’s stock grew somewhat faster than ELV’s over the last 12 months.

-ELV's Price Growth Rating (47) in the Managed Health Care industry is in the same range as CI (57).
-This means that ELV’s stock grew similarly to CI’s over the last 12 months.
+ELV's Price Growth Rating (18) in the Managed Health Care industry is somewhat better than the same rating for CI (51).
+This means that ELV’s stock grew somewhat faster than CI’s over the last 12 months.

 | CI | ELV | |